Polling Example with Websockets

 What else can we do with this?

 I hope that this is a helpful starting point as you explore this feature of the Eagle Eye API.
 Getting real time information is key in many integrations and with these examples you should be able to quickly adapt them for your needs.
-If you have questions, please feel free to reach out to me directly at email@example.com
+I hope you found this helpful.
+If you have any questions please feel free to reach out to us at email@example.com